 An Alternative to Air Conditioning

-- They are expensive and use large amounts of energy.
+- Expensive and use large amounts of energy.

-- They require ready access to electricity – which is not readily available in resource-poor settings.
+- Require ready access to electricity – which is not readily available in resource-poor settings.

-- They only move heat from inside the building to outside, and they need energy to do this.
+- Only move heat from inside the building to outside, and they need energy to do this.
 So they actually have a net heating effect, and this leads to urban heat islands.

-- They often cause CO2 and greenhouse gas emissions.
+- Often cause CO2 and greenhouse gas emissions.

-The process employed to make the coating – a simple, solution-based process called phase inversion – makes the polymer porous, with micro- and nano-sizes air voids.
+The process employed to make the coating a simple, solution based process called phase inversion makes the polymer porous, with micro- and nano-sizes air voids.
 Polymers and solvents are already used in paints, so this method essentially replaces the pigments in white paint with air voids.
-Unlike the pigments, however, the air voids have no absorption and efficiently reflect all wavelengths of sunlight from UV to IR, resulting in a superb solar reflectance.
+Unlike the pigments, however, the air voids have no absorption, efficiently reflect all wavelengths of sunlight from UV to IR, resulting in a superb solar reflectance.
 The pores also enhance the thermal radiation from the polymer.

 The resulting performance makes it highly promising for PDRC.A precursor solution of the polymer (e.g., P(VdF-HFP)) and non-solvent (e.g., water) in a solvent (e.g. acetone) is prepared.
 We apply a film of the solution onto a substrate and dry it in air.
 The rapid evaporation of the volatile solvent causes the polymer to phase-separate from the non-solvent, which forms micro- and nanodroplets.
 Eventually, the non-solvent also evaporates, leaving a porous polymer coating that acts as the cooling film.